JoanRecorda/taskmis/README.md

 https://laravel.com/docs/7.x/seeding

-After being configurated laratrust_seeder.php in app/config directory we can run following commands:
+After being configurated laratrust_seeder.php in app/config directory we can run following commands to implement roles and permissions for the users:

 ```
 php artisan migrate